Can paleo chicken tenders be easy and deliciously crispy? YES THEY CAN!

 In this recipe, I combined two flours to give the tenders a nice crispy coating: cassava flour and coconut flour.
-They are cooked in the skillet in avocado oil, which can easily be found at most grocery stores, including Trader Joe’s.
+You simply dip the tenders in egg, then the flour and spices, and then cook them up in the skillet in avocado oil.
+That’s it!

-The combination of spices, specifically smoked paprika, garlic, and onion powder, give the crispy chicken tenders a nice savory flavor.
-If you don’t have smoked paprika on hand, you can easily swap it out for regular paprika.
+The combination of spices, specifically smoked paprika, garlic, and onion powder, give these paleo crispy chicken tenders a nice savory flavor.
+If you don’t have smoked paprika on hand, just swap it out for regular paprika.

-These easy, gluten-free crispy chicken tenders are made with coconut flour and cassava flour, and cooked up in avocado oil.
+These paleo crispy chicken tenders are made with coconut flour and cassava flour, and cooked up in avocado oil.
 They are healthy, delicious, and perfect for the entire family.

 - 2 lbs chicken tenderloins

 - 2 medium eggs, whisked